 Any member of the faculty, administration, staff or any student who has reason to suspect or believe a violation of this Policy has occurred is expected to notify the Ethics Board Chair or Associate Dean for Enrollment Management and Student Affairs.

-- For a first offense, after faculty consultation with the Associate Dean for Enrollment Management and Student Affairs and/or the Chair of the SON Ethics Board, the faculty member may choose to resolve the case directly with the student, i.e., the faculty member and student may reach an agreement on the resolution of the alleged misconduct.
-Note, neither the faculty member nor the student are obligated to resolve a complaint under this section.
-A faculty member may not resolve a second or subsequent offense directly with a student.
+- For a first offense, after faculty consultation with the Associate Dean for Enrollment Management and Student Affairs and/or the Chair of the SON Ethics Board, the faculty member or administrator may choose to resolve the case directly with the student, i.e., the faculty member/administrator and student may reach an agreement on the resolution of the alleged misconduct.
+Note, neither the faculty member/administrator nor the student are obligated to resolve a complaint under this section.
+A faculty member or administrator may not resolve a second or subsequent offense directly with a student.